vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/buitenen/Notes.md

-[233]: namely, because it requires another cognition in order to be denied.

-[234]: namely, in the example of the burning lamp: is it the same flame that burns at six o'clock and at seven o'clock?
-We don't see the flame change or be succeeded by another flame.
-Only inference shows that since there is a different amount of oil in the lamp at different times, it is different oil that is burning as a flame, so that the flame is really different.
-The sense perception is of the varying amounts of oil.

-142 [235]: The Naiyayikas.

 [236]: Since Brahma is the creator of the world, he can know whether there were Vedas or not before creation; by taking away Brahma's memory, God in His omnipotence could start the myth of the preterpersonal origin of the Veda..